fossasia/publiccode.asia/README.md

 ## Technical background information

-The public folder will be downloaded every 5 minutes to the live website on pmpc.mehl.mx.
+The repository will be downloaded and built every 5 minutes to the live website on pmpc.mehl.mx.
 So please wait a bit until your modifications are visible.
+It shouldn't look different from what `hugo server` shows you.